serial-techos/.github/profile/README.md

 ## 🤝 How to Join Us
 Interested in becoming a part of our community?
 It's simple:

-1. **Contact us**: Join our [Discussion Forum](https://github.com/orgs/serial-techos/discussions) and dive into engaging tech discussions.
+1. **Contact us**: contact one of our [people](https://github.com/orgs/serial-techos/people) or join our [Discussion Forum](https://github.com/orgs/serial-techos/discussions) and dive into engaging tech discussions.

 Let's upskill and change the world together!